openvino/VCS/README.md

 ## 2. Datastores (MongoDB & Redis)

+> **Note (yankee):** Minikube is legacy in this server and should be stopped/removed if still running.
+> It is not required for the VCS deployment described in this guide.

 You can either use the distro packages installed in step 0, or run them via Docker.

 ### MongoDB via Docker